For Criterion 6 we want you to tell us about a recent CPD activity and how it has influenced your practice.

 You can't use your core training which you submitted for Criterion 4.
 However you can use post qualifying distance or on-line learning.
 Alternatively you can use part of longer post qualifying training, as long as it took place within the 12 month time frame.

 Supervision is an essential professional requirement, so cannot be considered as CPD.
+Personal therapy can’t be considered either but will be addressed in criterion 7 when evidencing self-awareness.

 You don’t need to provide a certificate of attendance.